WhyLIM/LabTD-website/content/authors/Shunming-Liu/_index.md

 bio: My research interest is to explore the comorbidity relationship of diseases based on complex networks and to find new combination markers, and has constructed multiple biomarker databases and prediction models.

 interests:
-  - xxxxx
+  - Data Visualization
-  - xxxxx
+  - Database
-  - xxxxx
+  - Digital Wearables

 education:
   courses: